-This isn’t the first year I grew Tithonia, also called Mexican Sunflower but it sure did make an impression in my garden this year making me think twice about letting seeds go to waste.
+This isn’t the first year I grew Tithonia, also called Mexican Sunflower.
+This plant sure makes an impression in my garden this year making me think twice about letting seeds go to waste.
 When I picked the beautiful blooms in the summer for bouquets I was sure to save the dried flowers for their seeds.
-In this post I’m going to share with you images from the garden and tips on saving the sunflower seed.
+In this post, I’m going to share with you images from the garden and tips on saving the sunflower seed.

 Maybe it was the long winter we had in 2014 and how the soil seemed to take FOREVER to warm up before the seeds started to grow.
 This year the daisy-like flowers that towered in my garden to about 5 feet tall were a bloom I want to hang on to as long as possible.
 The plant started bloom mid-July and lasted until the hard frost in late October.

 I think they look cool even after a few hard frost in the garden.
 The best thing about growing these sunflowers is they are disease resistant, bugs and deer seem to leave them alone.

 I just can’t get enough of this easy to grow bloom in my home garden.

 When I look back on the past twelve years and all I’ve grown out in my country garden I can’t believe all the seeds I didn’t save and so easily could have.
 The hardest part of saving the sunflower seed for me is remembering to plant them in the spring.
 Keep in mind, not all seeds will produce like the original unless you are using an heirloom seed.

 You will need

 I’m looking forward to sharing these sunflowers as they grow next summer with you so be sure to follow my blog and connect by leaving a comment.